wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    :width: 100%
    :alt: CAMS ozone hole

-   Evolution of the ozone hole (Credit: Copernicus Atmospheric Monitoring Service)
+   Evolution of the ozone hole (Credit: Copernicus Atmospheric Monitoring Service).
+Satellite data can visualise problems that are invisible to humans and occuring in remote regions.

 \\